-MagnifyMoney says, wage earners should update their W-4 form whenever a major life event occurs, like a recent marriage or the birth of a child.
+MagnifyMoney says wage earners should update their W-4 form whenever a major life event occurs, like a recent marriage or a child’s birth.
 It’s particularly important this year, however, to review your withholdings as the new tax law went into effect Jan.
 1.

 Under the new tax law, many Americans saw their tax brackets change, with the standard deduction almost doubling for both individuals and married couples, as well as changes to other common tax credits.
 These changes could affect how many allowances you should claim and how much tax should be withheld from your paycheck.

-For many taxpayers, if they leave their W-4 form unchanged, it’s possible their withholdings will be off and, they could owe — or be owed — more taxes than usual.
+If they leave their W-4 form unchanged for many taxpayers, their withholdings may be off, and they could owe — or be owed — more taxes than usual.
 Depending on your personal preference, getting a big tax bill vs. giving Uncle Sam an interest-free loan for the year may not bother you as much.
 But for others, withholding too much in taxes throughout the year — that is, paying more than you really owe and getting a refund later — could mean losing access to much-needed extra funds during the year.

-In an ideal situation, tax experts say it’s best if you owe no taxes at all and get a small refund.
+Tax experts say it’s best if you owe no taxes at all and get a small refund in an ideal situation.

-But where do you even begin to figure out whether or not you should make an adjustment?
+But where do you even begin to figure out whether or not you should adjust?